microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ## Step 2: Retrieve instances of the access review

 Each access review instance represents each unique resource that is under review.
-In Step 1, only one access review was created to review access to the User Administrator resource which is identified by the role definition id `e930be7-5e62-47db-91af-98c3a49a38b1`.
+In Step 1, only one access review was created to review access to the User Administrator resource that is identified by the role definition **id** `e930be7-5e62-47db-91af-98c3a49a38b1`.

 ### Request